-Earth floors are therefore unsuitable for inclusion in Acceptable Solution E3/AS1 paragraph 2.0, which allows the use of containment and a floor drain in spaces where accidental overflow from a sanitary fixture could damage an adjoining household unit or other property.
+Earth floors are therefore unsuitable for inclusion in Acceptable Solution E3/AS1 administered by permitted to reproduce or distribute any part of paragraph 2.0, which allows the use of containment and a floor drain in spaces where accidental overflow from a sanitary fixture could damage an adjoining household unit or other property.
 Within multi-unit dwellings, spaces such as kitchens, bathrooms, toilets, and laundries may therefore be unsuitable for earth floors.